aws-samples/amazon-chime-sdk-lex-pstn-demo/API-CALL-FLOW.md

 # Simplified API Call Flow

 This solution uses a single Phone Number, SIP Media Appliance (SMA) and SIP Rule as well as two lambda functions.
 It also uses Amazon Polly to generate voice prompts and Amazon Lex to interpret caller requests.
-Recordings of caller requests and system audio responses are stored on an Amazon S3 bucket in the account.
+Recordings of caller requests and system audio responses are stored in an Amazon S3 bucket in the account.

 The basic sequence of API operations is shown below:

 ![](images/callflow.drawio.svg?raw=true)

 When a caller dials the application phone number the SMA will send a NEW_INBOUND_CALL message to the application lambda function.
 That function will create a welcome message string and make an API call to Amazon Polly to generate a voice prompt.
-That voice prompt will be a recording stored on an account S3 bucket.
-The lambda will then reply to the SMA will instructions to do two things:  play the voice prompt audio file, and record the callers response.
+That voice prompt will be a recording stored in an account S3 bucket.
+The lambda will then reply to the SMA with instructions to do two things:  play the voice prompt audio file, and record the callers response.
 In the code the period of silence at the end of the caller speaking is set to 2 seconds and the level of background noise is set to 200.
 The maximum period of the recording will be 15 seconds.
 These are set in src/index.js as follows: